Throwback Thursday: We Need More Retirements From Congress

-Category: World Politics Hits: 4It's very sad about Dianne Feinstein.
+Category: World Politics Hits: 11It's very sad about Dianne Feinstein.
 The New Yorker has published Jane Mayer's "Dianne Feinstein’s Missteps Raise a Painful Age Question Among Senate Democrats."
 Dianne Feinstein literally asked Jack Dorsey the same exact question twice in a row in a hearing, got the same answer back twice, didn't realize it and this wasn't a scandal???
 (From The New Yorker, Jane Mayer) pic.twitter.com/pb1Bm5vnT0 — Tamburlaine (@tamburlaine01) December 10, 2020 New Yorker reports: Dianne Feinstein finds it “hurtful and distressing” to be alerted that her faculties have failed and to be reminded of things of which she holds no short-term memory pic.twitter.com/9fcb9WazE6 — Ray Pride (@RayPride) December 10, 2020

 Read more https://crooksandliars.com/2020/12/throwback-thursday-we-need-more